 A breeze wafted through the trees, rustling the leaves like the sound of a dozen whispering children.
 The wildflowers’ heady scents rose to his nostrils.
 The early sunshine was warm already and Tate wiped away the bead of sweat trickling down the back of his neck.

 27 years to bring him here.
 3001 Marley Road, Black Mills, Wisconsin.
-A lamp post and a dirt drive and a house beyond the trees in which, if he finally had it right, Tate would find the brown haired girl he watched get kidnapped when he was 7 years old.
+A lamp post and a dirt drive and a house beyond the trees, in which, if he finally had it right, Tate would find the brown haired girl he watched being kidnapped when he was 7 years old.